-EEEV activity: One human case of EEEV infection was reported this week in Hillsborough County.
+EEEV activity: No human cases of EEEV infection were reported this week.
 One sentinel chicken tested positive for antibodies to EEEV this week in Walton County.
 No horse cases of EEEV infection were reported this week.
-In 2013, positive samples from two human, six equine, and three sentinel chicken have been received from eight counties.
+In 2013, positive samples from two human, six equine, and four sentinel chicken have been received from eight counties.